-As the number of patients are increasing their data need to be transcript in form of codes to avoid confusion and need to make it understand internationally so the data provided by patients related to their diseases and prescription everything is transcribed into codes and stored for the use of third parties or insurance companies which will use these codes and calculate the amount of claim that hospital should receive
+As the number of patients are increasing their data need to be transcript in the form of codes to avoid confusion and need to make it understand internationally so the data provided by patients related to their diseases and prescription everything is transcribed into codes and stored for the use of third parties or insurance companies which will use these codes and calculate the amount of claim that hospital should receive

 Reasons for considering a career in medical coding:

-- No prerequisite: Need not to be a graduate in pharmacy or any other related field to be a medical coder, any graduation with basic training would be enough to become a medical coder.
+- No prerequisite: Need not be a graduate in pharmacy or any other related field to be a medical coder, any graduation with basic training would be enough to become a medical coder.

 Basics of medical coding: